seoanezonjic/ExpHunterSuite/Readme.md

 	-p value between 0.01 and 0.1
 	  (optional) Adjusted p-value for the differential expression analysis.
 	  Default = 0.05
-	-f float number.
+	-f float
 	(optional) Minimum log2 fold change in expression.
 Please, consider this is on a log2 scale, so a value of 1 would mean a 2 fold change.
 	  Default = 1.
 	-q value between 0.95 and 0.99
 	  (optional) q value threshold for NOISeqBIO analysis.